voxpupuli/puppet-icinga2/TESTING.md

 rake spec:i2debian7puppet4
 ```

-### Windows
+### Windows / SLES
-Since we don't want to violate any license of Microsoft, we are not making any Windows virtual box publicly available.
+Since we don't want to violate any licenses of Microsoft or SUSE, Windows and SELS boxes are not available publicly.

 [README.md]: README.md
 [puppet-lint]: http://puppet-lint.com/